contre95/gmail-2-mysql/README.md

 The aim of this small project is to process Gmail inbox messages and search for specific keywords, then save these on a MySQL database.

 For the moment this project works exclusively with Gmail.
-Nevertheless, providers could be easily added.
+Nevertheless, providers could be easily added in the `mail.py` file.

 ## Configuring the Gmail API